tienledigital/pageel-cms/docs/guides/CONTRIBUTING.md

-# Contributing to Pageel Core
+# Contributing to Pageel CMS

-Thank you for your interest in contributing to Pageel Core!
+Thank you for your interest in contributing to Pageel CMS!
 This guide will help you get started.

 ---